 Student will nominate a minister to serve as his or her mentor.
-Mentor will be approved and trained by the director of distance education, and will represent the School of Theology's academic and professional interests.
-NOTE: Required course for Online MACM degree.
+Mentor will be approved and trained by the director of distance education and will represent the School of Theology's academic and professional interests.
+NOTE: Required course for online MACM degree.
 May be repeated six times, for a total of six hours.
-PREREQUISITE: Enrollment in Online MACM degree.
+PREREQUISITE: Enrollment in online MACM degree.
+Last offering spring 2019.
 GRADE: S/U registration.